dialvarezs/nanopore-analyses-data-en/content/2-sequencing-and-data-analysis.md

 For most up-to-date information regarding Nanopore accuracy, visit [Oxford Nanopore Technologies' website](https://nanoporetech.com/platform/accuracy).

 ## Data analysis options

+Analyzing sequencing data efficiently requires using bioinformatics tools systematically, particularly for complex tasks or when handling multiple samples.
+While executing these tools individually is possible, the integration of bioinformatics pipelines offers a more efficient solution.
+These pipelines streamline the workflow by coordinating the execution of various tools, thereby enhancing the efficiency, consistency, and reproducibility of data analysis.
 ### EPI2ME

 [Official page](https://epi2me.nanoporetech.com/workflows) (_requires authentication_)